cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-look at the data again using our shell skills:
+Look at the data again in the Terminal tab.

 ~~~
 head gapminder-aus.csv